The National Hiatal Surgical Registry (NHSR)

 It is a database that will allow surgeons on a voluntary basis to enter meaningful and useful information about the hiatal surgery they perform for the purpose of auditing their outcomes and referencing themselves against peer outcomes.

-The registry is free to use for all GMC registered surgeons in respect to hiatal surgery conducted in the UK for NHS and independent sector practice, who are members of BBUGSS or AUGIS.
+The registry is free to use for all GMC registered surgeons in respect to hiatal surgery conducted in the UK for NHS and Independent Sector Practice, who are members of BBUGSS, AUGIS, ALSGBI and BOMSS.

-The information collected about both surgeons and patients is completely confidential and will never be shared with any other organisation (see GDPR policy).
-The registry is governed by a committee of surgeons and run and maintained by a private company bound by GDPR confidentiality law.
+Any identifiable information collected about both surgeons and patients is completely confidential and will never be shared with any other organisation (see GDPR policy).
+The registry is governed by a committee of surgeons and run and maintained by a CQC/NHS Digital registered healthcare company bound by GDPR confidentiality law.

 The registry aims to more specifically classify hiatal surgery to report more meaningful comparison of outcomes.
 The registry uses BBUGSS surgical hiatal classification to record hiatal procedure rather than relying on the very limited surgical procedural codes used by Hospital Episode Statistics (HES).